oshapio/minimal-vae-and-ssl-vae/README.md

 # Minimal VAE and SSL-VAE

-Minimal re-implementation of original VAE [1] and Self-supervised VAE papers [2]; the former is included in the latter (i.e. the base VAE is dubbed as M1 in [2]).
+Minimal re-implementation of original VAE [1] and semi-supervised-VAE papers [2]; the former is included in the latter (i.e. the base VAE is dubbed as M1 in [2]).

 It includes experiments on synthetic (2D Gaussians and MNIST data.